tvquizphd/abeci/README.md

 ./results/std4_max1_has_2x_3x/pangrams_1024_0x1_128x2_512x3_1024x4.txt
 ```

-It also generates additional files in an `effects` directory.

 If the `effects/source.p` file is missing,
   - The script uses Google's English Corpus of all books published in 2008.
   - The script will wiret an `effects/source.p` to speed up future calls to the script.

+it also:
-it also writes a log file such as `2022-04-07T0200.log`.
+  - writes a log file such as `2022-04-07T0200.log`.
+  - writes intermediate files in an `effects` directory.

 The file is named after the current date and UTC time.

 Run the help command for options: `abeci-pangrams -h`